 Love to fly?
 Like to tinker with toys?
 Want to modify and explore?
 Hate limitations and closed systems?
 The Crazyflie is for you!

 Add decks for light and sound effects, or why not build your own deck?
-Create a skin to make it look like your favourite flying creature or add a camera and do First Person Flying.
-Use the Crazyflie on a bigger quadcopter frame and build the optimal drone, tailored for your needs.
+Create a skin to make it look like your favourite flying creature or add a camera and do First Person View (FPV) flying.
+Use the Crazyflie on a bigger quadcopter frame and build the optimal drone, tailored to your needs.

-Example applications: flying for fun, FPV racing, flying art, application skinning and explore quadcopters
+Example applications: flying for fun, FPV racing, flying art, application skinning and exploring quadcopters